madratak/Milan_Services_2012/README.md

 ### Project Overview

-The dataset contains information on commercial activities, specifically focusing on services like hairdressing and beauty services in Milan.
+The dataset contains information on commercial activities, specifically on services like hairdressing and beauty services in Milan.
 This data will be cleaned, processed, and analyzed through the following pipeline:

 1. **Data Profiling**: Investigating the dataset's characteristics, missing values, and potential issues.
 2. **Data Cleaning**:
    - **Transformation & Standardization**: Formatting and ensuring consistency across data columns.
    - **Error Detection & Correction**: Handling missing values and potential outliers.
    - **Deduplication**: Identifying and removing duplicates to ensure data quality.
-3. **Data Analysis** : Performing a suitable analysis (e.g., clustering, classification, regression) on both the raw and cleaned datasets. (to modify)
+3. **Data Analysis**: Performing classification on both the raw and cleaned datasets.

 ### Repo Structure